 First, clean the surface of the potter's wheel thoroughly.
-Small pieces of any debris on the wheel head or the disc can cause an up and down wobble, and that will be transferred to to what you are grinding.
+Small pieces of any debris on the wheel head or the disc can cause an up and down wobble, and can cause the disc to not spin true..

-Firmly attach the included special zinc plated low profile bat pins to the wheel head if you purchased the 1/8" + thick disc.
-Regular bad pins will not work with the 1/8" + disc because they will stick up above the surface of the diamond disc.
-The thin low profile of the grinding discs keeps water in the splash pan during use.
+Firmly attach regular standard bat pins to your wheel head if you have not already done that.
 The two holes on the disc will not interfere with the grinding operation.
 If you are grinding an edge, avoid the holes, and use the interior part of the disc until the edge is smoothed off.
 This takes just a few seconds.
-You can also use a 1/8" bat underneath the grinding disc and use your regular standard bat pins.
-Use regular standard bat pins with the 1/4" thick discs.
+Some of our discs sold prior to 2020 are used only with special low-profile bat pins.

 Use water with the disc.
 It is best to use a steady, continuous drip of water.
 Clean the disc with soapy water and a stiff brush occasionally to remove compacted material from between the diamond particles.
 It is a good practice to rinse the disc well, quickly brush it, and remove it from the wheel head, dry it off and put it away after you use it.